blat-blatnik/Painted-Portal-Ray-Tracing/README.md

 ![shadows](/screenshots/shadows.png)

 Same as the reflections, the nice dynamic shadows are a result of the ray-tracing.
 We use basic [Phong lighting](https://en.wikipedia.org/wiki/Phong_reflection_model) to light the scene, nothing special.
+Take a look at the [shader code](/shaders/rayfrag.glsl).

 ## Portals